High Capacity Reversible Data Hiding in Encrypted 3D Mesh Models Based on Multi-MSB Prediction

-A mesh model is a collection of faceted meshes whose goal is to form a proper approximation of a real 3D objective.
-It is nets of interconnected triangles.
-3D mesh contains geometric and topological information.
-Geometrical information can represent the position and size of the model in space and topological information can represent the connectivity between the various parts of the model.
-For different application scenarios, 3D data is stored in a variety of data formats, including 3DS, OBJ, OFF, MD2, MD3, and In academic research, OFF and OBJ models are commonly used.
-This paper discusses the 3D mesh model in OFF format.
-It has three different combinative elements: vertices, edges, and faces.
-A 3D mesh model consists of important two sets of parameters: the set of vertices $V=\left\{v_{1}, v_{2}, \ldots, v_{n}\right\}$ and the set of surfaces $F=\left\{f_{1}, f_{2}, \ldots, f_{N}\right\}$.
-TABLE \ref{tab_1} shows the data structure of triangular index.
-In the uncompressed mesh model, the coordinate value of each vertex is represented as a 32-bit floating point number, with six significant bits. \cite{deering1995geometry} suggested that most applications of 3D mesh models should be performed at acceptable levels of precision, without the need to operate on every bit of floating point, and gave an algorithm for lossy compression of vertex data.
-We use the truncation function to truncate the part below the accuracy level.
-The positions of all vertices are normalized using a boundary box based on coordinate axes, and then the position coordinates are quantized uniformly to the accuracy of bits, so that the coordinates of each vertex can be expressed as integers between 0 and $2^{u-1}$, empirically, $u \in[1,33]$, u is truncation coefficient, for each vertex $v_{i, j}$ of the mesh vertices, normalize it to $v_{i, j}^{\prime}$, the normalization process can be expressed as
+In this paper, the decimal floating-point vertex coordinates of original 3D mesh model \emph{M} are converted to binary form according to the corresponding rule, the detailed operation process is explained as follows: 3D mesh model studied in this paper is a proper approximation of a real three-dimensional object, which is made up of interconnected triangles.
+3D mesh model is represented by two types of information: geometric and topological.
+Geometric information represents vertices position and size of mesh in space, and topological information stand for the connectivity between the various parts of the mesh.
+3D data is stored in various file formats (OFF, OBJ, MD2, etc.) in different application scenarios.
+This paper discusses the 3D mesh models in the OFF format.
+A polygonal mesh model consists of two important sets of parameters: the set of vertices $V=\left\{v_{1}, v_{2}, \ldots, v_{p}\right\}$, $p$ is the number of vertices, and the set of surfaces $F=\left\{f_{1}, f_{2}, \ldots, f_{q}\right\}$, $q$ is the number of face.
+A triangular face consists of three vertices.
+Table~\ref{tab_1} shows the format of the corresponding file.
+The vertex coordinates of the uncompressed 3D mesh model are represented as 32-bit floating-point numbers, but the valid bits are 6 bits.
+For example, $v=\{0.295122,0.338337,0.103678\}$.
+In~\cite{deering1995geometry}, Deering suggested that most applications of 3D models should be performed at an acceptable level of accuracy, without the need to operate on every bit of floating point coordinates, and gives a method to compress the vertex data.
+In this paper, the truncation function is used to normalize the position of all vertices with the boundary box based on coordinate axes for parts below the accuracy level, and then the position coordinates are uniformly quantified to the bit level, so vertex coordinate of model can be empirically expressed as integers between 0 and $2^{u-1}$, where $u\in[1,33]$, and $u$ is the truncation coefficient; vertex coordinate $v_{i,j}$, where $i\in[1,N]$, $N$ is the number of vertices, and $v_{i,j}$ is normalized to